When your engine cranks but fails to start, it could be because of no spark.

 - Or even a screwdriver in the end of the coil.

-The No Start Problem May Be Due To Any Of The Following:
+The No Spark Problem May Also Be Due To Any Of The Following:

-- Ignition modules are solid state switching devices that typically use a component like a transistor to switch the current flow through the primary winding of an ignition coil on and off.
+Ignition modules are solid state switching devices that typically use a component like a transistor to switch the current flow through the primary winding of an ignition coil on and off.
 In that way, an ignition module works a lot like mechanical points.
 However, ignition modules are not able to do the job alone.
-Whereas points were mechanically operated by the rotation of the distributor shaft, an ignition module requires some type of external input in order to activate.
+An ignition module requires some type of external input in order to activate.

-A Bad Pickup Inside The Distributor (on engines that have a distributor), A Stripped Distributor Drive Gear (common problem with plastic distributor drive gears), Broken, Loose Or Corroded Wires From The Pickup To The Ignition Module Or PCM.
+A Bad Pickup Inside The Distributor, A Stripped Distributor Drive Gear, Broken, Loose Or Corroded Wires From The Pickup To The Ignition Module Or PCM

 A Bad Rotor Or Distributor Cap (cracks or carbon tracks that are allowing the spark to short to ground).

-- Often the distributor cap is suspect.
+Often the distributor cap is suspect.
 The internal and external surface of the cap should be clean.
 No erosion should be on the surface and the firing points should be free of rust or corrosion.
-The rotor needs to be checked as well.
+Also, Confirm the rotor is in good working order.
 Consequently, It could short out the coil voltage and cause a faulty connection inside the terminal of the distributor cap.
 The result is a misfire in the spark plugs.
 Look for any cracks or carbon trace in the cap.

 Normally, when you put the key in the ignition switch and turn it, you will have three positions: